matter-labs/zksync-era/docs/specs/zk_evm/bootloader.md

 struct BootloaderTxDescription {
   // The offset by which the ABI-encoded transaction's data is stored uint256 txDataOffset;
-  // Auxilary data on the transaction's execution.
+  // Auxiliary data on the transaction's execution.
 In our internal versions
   // of the bootloader it may have some special meaning, but for the
   // bootloader used on the mainnet it has only one meaning: whether to execute
   // the transaction.
 If 0, no more transactions should be executed.
 If 1, then